huaweicloud/terraform-provider-huaweicloud/docs/resources/aom_prom_instance.md

   Changing this parameter will create a new resource.

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project ID of the AOM prometheus instance.
+Defaults to **0**.
 Changing this parameter will create a new resource.

 * `prom_version` - (Optional, String, ForceNew) Specifies the version of AOM prometheus instance.